Chris-G32/ChessP2P/readme.md

    - Share your IP address with your opponent, or obtain their IP address.
    - Enter the opponent's IP address into the challenge section of the ChessP2P application to establish a connection.
    - Wait for your challenge to be accepted, or cancel it.

-6. **Play Chess:**
-   - Utilize the on-screen chessboard to make moves.
-   - Communicate with your opponent to coordinate the game.

 7. **Enjoy Your Chess Match!**